NVIDIA/NeMo-Guardrails/examples/scripts/prompts/generate_user_intent_new.md

-bot intent: bot respond about capabilities bot action: bot say "As an AI assistant, I can help you with a wide range of tasks." and gesture "open both hands making an inviting move"
+bot intent: bot respond about capabilities bot action: bot say "As an AI assistant, I can help you with a wide range of tasks." and bot gesture "open both hands making an inviting move"

 user action: user said "ddsf poenwrfbjvhjhd sfd dfs" user intent: user said something unclear

 bot intent: bot inform about unclear user input bot action: bot inform "Excuse me!
 I did not get that!
-Can you repeat please?" and gesture "Making a sad face"
+Can you repeat please?" and bot gesture "Making a sad face"

 user action: user said "Tell me a bit about the history of NVIDIA." user intent: user asked general question